ajmeyghani/angular2-intro-book/manuscript/chapter3-angular-in-depth.md

-# Angular Topics in Depth
+# Deep Dive

-Let's deep dive into Angular concepts.
+Let's deep dive into Angular and RxJS concepts

 ## Components in Depth